Shuttle/shuttle-esb/architecture.md

 * Queues
 * Service bus

-Every service bus instance is associated, and therefore processes, only one queue.
+Every service bus instance is associated with, and therefore processes, only one input queue.
 This is the inbox.
 All messages received in the inbox are processed by the associated service bus instance.

 ## Messages